The FRIENDS, the First 10 Years

 1999: Judy Weber took over the presidency.
 The Friends funded a course, “The Internet for Children and Parents,” raised $16,436 at the Book Sale, and sponsored Children’s Librarian Mindy Hackner’s attendance at a week-long summer program at the Radcliffe Institute.
 The Friends celebrated its 10th Anniversary with a party organized by Linda Conway and Barbara Lesser, featuring a raffle for a quilt made by Beth Nesbitt.
 The Friends donated a reference collection in honor of Helen Renzi, funded the entire summer program, and helped sponsor the elementary school reading festival, Words are Wonderful.
 Membership grew to 560.

 2000: The Friends purchased a digital camera, a locking display case, benches in front of the circulation desk, and once again fully funded the summer reading program.
-Thanks to the Friends, the library became completely automated, hours were extended for the Young Adult librarian, and a series of evening lectures were offered.
+Thanks to the Friends, the library’s catalog and checkout system became completely computerized, hours were extended for the Young Adult librarian, and a series of evening lectures were offered.
 The Book Sale netted $17,665 and Jeanne Blake reported 676 members.
 Biblio-File was published and mailed with the help of editors Fran Buttenheim, Liz Costley, Kathleen Casey, and Mary Jo Carpenter.
 At the 2000 Annual Meeting, Mary Jo Carpenter was elected president of the Friends.